andyjohnson/CMI-5_Spec_Current/cmi5_spec.md

 The LMS MUST conform to all LRS requirements as specified in the xAPI specification (see References).

-The LMS MUST include the ability to retrieve and show all statements (including attachments and extensions) to a user (with the understanding of scaling permissions/authorization).
+The LMS MUST have an account which is able to retrieve all Resource data (from the Statement API, etc, including attachments and extensions) about another distinct user across multiple sessions for that user.

 The LMS MUST decode the attachment and make it available as a file with the original MIME type.